10 killed in lightning strikes in Odisha | Science-Environment

 - India

-At least 10 people were killed in lightning strikes in six districts of Odisha, which witnessed heavy rainfall on Saturday, an official said.
+At least 10 people were killed in lightning strikes in six districts of Odisha, an official said.

 The state recorded 36,597 CC (cloud to cloud) lightning and 25,753 CG (cloud to ground) lightning in the afternoon, Odisha State Disaster Management Authority (OSDMA) said on X, formerly Twitter.